Schramm's formula and the Green's function for multiple SLE: Fusion

-In view of Lemma \ref{2SLElemma}, it follows from Theorem \ref{thm:green} that the Green's function for two fused commuting SLEs started from $0$ is given by the symmetrized expression $\GG_f(z) + \GG_f(-\bar{z})$.
+In view of Lemma \ref{2SLElemma}, it follows from Theorem \ref{thm:green} that the Green's function for two fused multiple SLEs started from $0$ is given by the symmetrized expression $\GG_f(z) + \GG_f(-\bar{z})$.
 We formulate this as a corollary.